 h.
 Marketing– client communication tool with personalization and automation features

 j.
-Mixed Reality– an exciting new module that includes remote assist, augmented reality, and product visualize features to combine real-life elements and digital
+Mixed Reality– an exciting new module that includes remote assist, augmented reality, and product visual features to combine real-life elements and digital

 k.
 Business Central– This ERP provides a pre-packaged solution with several modules.